Autism Learning Strategies : The Best Homeschool Checklist

 Your Roadmap to Success

 P.S.
-Autism isn’t a puzzle to be solved—it’s a different, beautiful way of experiencing the world.
+Your child’s autism isn’t a puzzle that has to be solved.
+It’s a different, beautiful way of experiencing the world, which can open new avenues of understanding when approached as a learning adventure!

 Research References